Adobe-Marketing-Cloud/aep-sdks-documentation/resources/user-guides/launch-data-elements.md

 ## Additional information

-Here is some additional information about the rules engine and the Signal extention:
+Here is some additional information about the Rules Engine and the Signal extention:

 - [Rules Engine](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/rules-engine)